-Last summer, Wawa’s Naturally Superior Adventures celebrated Canada’s 150th birthday with a series of guided voyageur canoe journeys.
-For 2018, the outfitter is building on the sesquicentennial program with a new array of themed wilderness trips for all levels of paddlers and campers.
+To mark Canada’s 150 in 2017, Wawa’s Naturally Superior Adventures celebrated with a series of guided voyageur canoe journeys.
+Since then, the outfitter is building on the sesquicentennial program with a new array of themed wilderness trips for all levels of paddlers and campers.
 The tours are all-inclusive, with high-quality gear, gourmet meals and professional guiding, along with knowledgeable and charismatic hosts:

-- In mid-July, local art historian Michael Burtch hosts a 7-day journey into the heart of the stunning coastal landscape that inspired some of the finest works Canada’s Group of Seven.
+- Local art historian Michael Burtch hosts a 7-day journey into the heart of the stunning coastal landscape that inspired some of the finest works of Canada’s Group of Seven.
 At Pic Island, you’ll witness haunting, timeless scenes rendered almost a century ago by Lawren Harris (a favourite of Hollywood star Steve Martin).
 The trip also visits the ghost towns of Port Coldwell and Jackfish, where artists A.Y.
 Jackson and Franklin Carmichael colourfully depicted thriving fishing and railroad villages long ago.

-- In August, our favourite Canadian musician Ian Tamblyn returns to share his creative talents and intimate knowledge of Lake Superior on a 5-day journey through the wilderness islands of the Lake Superior National Marine Conservation Area to the Red Rock Folk Festival.
+- Our favourite Canadian musician Ian Tamblyn shares his creative talents and intimate knowledge of Lake Superior on a 5-day journey through the wilderness islands of the Lake Superior National Marine Conservation Area to the Red Rock Folk Festival.
 The trip celebrates the cherished role of folk music in setting the pace of the voyageur lifestyle.
-Our 36-foot canoe has plenty of space for creature comforts, so be sure to bring along an instrument for campfire jam sessions.
+The 36-foot canoe has plenty of space for creature comforts, so be sure to bring along an instrument for campfire jam sessions.

 Snowshoeing in Algoma for the Beginner